-8. So obsessed with the toilet comfort, the Japanese government even launched the program 'Japan Toilet Prize' which is the competition for the best toilet innovation.
+8. So obsessed with toilet comfort, the Japanese government even launched the program 'Japan Toilet Prize' which is the competition for the best toilet innovation.

-In general, the Japanese sit-down closet presents approximately 8 main buttons that serve to open the toilet closet, flush the toilet, flush the bottom area of the user, remove air to dry, regulate the water temperature, warm the toilet seat until removing certain music so users do not feel uncomfortable while being defecate.
+In general, the Japanese sit-down closet presents approximately 8 main buttons that serve to open the toilet closet, flush the toilet, flush the bottom area of the user, remove air to dry, regulate the water temperature, warm the toilet seat until removing certain music so users do not feel uncomfortable while defecating.
 There is even a closet equipped with a sensor so it can close and open automatically when it will be used.
 Wow!

-10. So sophisticated, many tourists who even become confused.
+10. So sophisticated, many tourists even become confused.
 Finally, in order to minimize the confusion, Japan agreed to simplify and equate the standard toilet keys in Japan

-Toilets in Japan is sophisticated, to the point of being dubbed as a super toilet which is also very in demand by foreigners.
+Toilets in Japan are sophisticated, to the point of being dubbed as a super toilet which is also very in demand by foreigners.
 However, the sophistication turned out to make a lot of people jangled.